-Students must complete a minimum of nine credits in 300-level or above FIN courses not listed as requirements for the minor.
+Students must complete a minimum of nine credits in courses selected from the following:

+- any 300-level or above FIN courses not listed as requirements for the minor and approved by the department.
+FIN 380 and FIN 385 do not meet the minor electives requirement. - MTH 307 Theory of Risk